Villu Jürjo: Biography

-On October 23, 2013, the article "Is Narva Congregation Under the Hammer?", published in the Estonian Church, says that Viru County Court fined the Viru County Congregation €530,000 on 9 October in favor of the construction company Eviko.
+On 23 October 2013, the article "Is Narva Congregation Under the Hammer?", published in the Estonian Church, says that Viru County Court fined the Viru County Congregation €530,000 on 9 October in favor of the construction company Eviko.
 The article also mentioned Jürjo.
 A week later, Jürjo sued the Press Club of the Estonian Church, arguing that it was an article about him.
-Jürjo estimates that the article contained unproven facts.
+Jürjo estimated that the article contained unproven facts.
 The Estonian Church replied that the article was based on a story that appeared on Põhjarannik, to which additional comments were requested.
 The Estonian Church added that Jürjo was also able to explain in a separate article the borrowing of a loan.
 On 19 December 2013, the Press Council decided that the Estonian Church had not violated the code of ethics for journalism.
 According to the press council, the complainant received a sufficient amount of words on the same page.

 In March 2014, the EELC Consortium suspended the performance of the duties of Jürjo in the Narva church until the end of 2014, following the internal audit carried out at the EELC Narva Congregation, pursuant to § 89 (1) of the Church Code.

 On 4 June 2014, Eesti Ekspress published an article titled "Pastor Jürjo, who had ruined the church in Narva: I do not know why I signed it", described the activities of Jürjo, which could have led to the bankruptcy of the EELC Narva's Alexander's Church.

 On 3 November 2014, Jürjo dispatched his superiors, Viru's Peeter Kaldur, in the face of Jürjo's controversy.
-On the following day, the EELC Church Council decided to send Jürjo to retire from January 2015.
-The same evening Jürjo himself wrote a statement asking himself to be freed from the office of the Alexander congregation since November 4.
-On November 23, the council of the parish council decided to liquidate the church congregation and start bankruptcy proceedings.
-It was decided to sell the real estate of the congregation to the full extent of the 1.3 million euro debt incurred during Jürjo's term.
+On the following day, the EELC Church Council decided to send Jürjo to retire in January 2015.
+The same evening Jürjo himself wrote a statement asking himself to be freed from the office of the Alexander congregation since 4 November.
+On 23 November, the council of the parish council decided to liquidate the church congregation and start bankruptcy proceedings.
+It was decided to sell the real estate of the congregation to the full extent of the €1.3 million debt incurred during Jürjo's term.

+Jürjo died on 1 August 2024, at the age of 73.